GreatPhil/Movie_Review_Classifier/README.md

 # Movie_Review_Classifier
 This project examines the creation and tuning of a Naive Bayes Classifier that trains on movie review (and other review) logs collected from _www.rateitall.com_.
 The movies are now a few years old, but the same approach could be used on any similar movie data set -- regardless of the the movie vintage.
-This was written as a HW assignment for CS510 (Artificial Intelligence) @ Drexel University, Fall 2018.
+This was written as an assignment for CS510 (Artificial Intelligence) @ Drexel University, Fall 2018.

 ### Summary: